wazuh/wazuh-qa/tests/integration/README.md

 - `--wpk_version`: Specify the WPK package version used to upgrade on WPK tests. (ex. --wpk_version=v4.2.0).
 Note: This field is required to execute any WPK test and the WPK package must be previously created in the [repository](packages-dev.wazuh.com/trash/wpk/).
+- `--wpk_revision`: Specify the WPK package revision used to upgrade on WPK tests. (ex. --wpk_revision=0.0.0.todelete).
+Note: This field is not required to execute any WPK test (It will default to an empty string) and it must match a WPK package be previously created with matching revision.
 - `--wpk_package_path`: Specify the WPK package path used to upgrade on WPK tests. (ex. --wpk_package_path='packages-dev.wazuh.com/trash/wpk/').
    This field is required to execute any WPK test.
 - `--save-file`: Specify the files of execution of the tests that you need to download. (ex. --save-file=archives.json).